 Do this several times, and back off if any of the sauce starts to spew out with the steam.
 Then open it all the way when you feel certain only steam will be coming out.
 It will take a couple of minutes to fully vent.

 When the pin in the lid drops down, open the lid carefully, and stir in the frozen peas or mixed vegetables.
 You may need to push the dumplings aside if you made the fluffy kind.

-Stir in the heavy cream (if using) and put the glass lid on to let it sit and heat through.
+Stir in the heavy cream (if using) and put the glass lid on to let it sit and heat through for 3-5 minutes.